rajusubbanna/Movie-Trailer/README.md

 of the movies and the names.
 Clicking on the choice of movie will play a trailer of that movie.
 This is a python application.

-# Install instruction.:
+# Install instruction:

-Please create a github account if you dont have one.
+Please create a GitHub account if you don't already have one.
-For detailed instuctions to create a github account please refer to [GitHub site](http://www.gihub.com) Python installation is expected to be installed on the machine.
+For detailed instuctions to create a github account please refer to [GitHub site](http://www.gihub.com) Python installation is expected to be installed on the target machine.
 For futher instrucitons on python installation please refer to www.python.org.

-Then please clone this Movie Trailer project from [GitHub](https://github.com/rajusubbanna/Movie-Trailer)
+Then please clone/branch this Movie Trailer project from [GitHub](https://github.com/rajusubbanna/Movie-Trailer)

 # What it contains:

-There is no library that gets created for public use.
+There is no library that gets created for public use or API published.
 This Project has 3 source files.
 ```
 1. The file fresh_tomatoes.py, downloaded/cloned via github Repository ud036_StarterCode